codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 ## Function is a type

-This section is just a for reminding the most basic use of function as a type before we go to take the concept of Scope.
+This section is just for reminding the most basic use of function as a type before we go to take the concept of Scope.

 Since function is a type, it means that we can consider a function as a value.